hlavja/TicTacToe-BE/README.md

 To enable dev mode you need to change **SPRING_PROFILES_ACTIVE** property in [app.yml](src/main/docker/app.yml) to **dev,swagger**.
 In default, application has 10 sec delay before start cause of creating other containers (especially database needs some time to be ready).

-Application has three predefined users:
+Application has three predefined users which are created by [Liquibase](https://www.liquibase.org/) at the start of application.
+In this step is also created the whole DB structure.

 |        Login        | Password |
 | :-----------------: | :------: |